Please check out: HOT ROD GARDEN TRACTOR PULLERS ASSOCIATION

 To install needle bearings in a block for a camshaft that will accept them, the holes for the cam pin will need to be precision bored (enlarged) to .6875" (11/16") in a milling machine exactly dead center.
 The exact dead center of the holes are found by using a centering indicator.
 If the holes are bored off-center just a few thousands of an inch, the cam and crank gear teeth won't mesh correctly and the lifters will wear the cam lobes prematurely.
 By the way - the needle bearings that's in Kohler's balance gears will work perfect for a cam that requires them.

 Always degree in a high performance steel cam to get maximum power from it.
 Why is this so important?
 Timing of the valves in relationship to piston travel plays a huge role in how well an engine performs.
 The key to accurate cam timing is to find exact Top Dead Center (TDC).
-The best method to find TDC is to use a degree wheel, dial indicator with a magnetic base and a piston stop.
-Or for a piston stop, on a flathead engine, a long reach spark plug can be used, and the cylinder head can be positioned it so the spark plug is over the piston.
+The best method to find TDC is to use a degree wheel, dial indicator with a magnetic base, and a flat bar type of piston stop tool.

 A maximum of 3.500" stroker crank can be used with the pin-through type of cam.
 For a longer stroke, the two-pin steel cam must be used.

-The degree wheel is a round disc (usually made of metal), and it's facing edge is marked off in degrees, similar to the markings on a protractor.
-When used in conjunction with a dial indicator, it's used to degree in camshafts as well as making new degree marks on the front starter pulley or a steel flywheel when setting the ignition timing.
-When in use, a degree wheel is always bolted to the front end of the crankshaft or flywheel end, and never the PTO end or rear of an engine.
+The degree wheel is a round disc (usually made of aluminum) with the facing edge marked off in degrees, similar to the markings on a protractor.
+When used in conjunction with a dial indicator, it's installed on the crankshaft during the engine build to degree the cam in and check for correct valve timing events.
+It can also be used to check for accurate ignition timing.
+When in use, a degree wheel is fastened to the front of the crankshaft (automotive engines) or flywheel end (small engines).
+If it's fastened to the PTO end, it will need to face the engine block and be read from that position.
+Degree wheels can be purchased off of eBay.

-A dial indicator is also necessary to check valve timing (and ignition timing), to tell precisely when a valve starts to open and the moment it closes.
-This opening and closing is very critical and cannot be done by feel or by sight if you intend to accurately check your camshaft.
+A dial indicator is necessary to check for correct valve timing to tell precisely when a valve starts to open and the moment it closes.
+This opening and closing is very critical for high performance engines and cannot be done by feel or by sight.
+A dial indicator can also be used to set accurate ignition timing in relation to piston travel.
+Each mark on the face of a dial indicator represents one thousandth of an inch (.001") graduations.
+The marks with a number (10, 20, 30, etc.) represents every ten thousandths of an inch (.010", .020", .030", etc.).
+A dial indicator always mounts on top of the engine block.
 Dial indicators are very precision and delicate instruments.
 Care must be used in handling one.
-Each mark on the face of a dial indicator represents one thousand of an inch (.001") graduations.
-The marks with a number (10, 20, 30, etc.) represents every ten thousands (.010").
+Dial indicators can be purchased from LittleMachineShop.com.

-Advancing or Retarding the Steel Camshaft: (The paragraph below was copied and pasted from Vogel Manufacturing.)
+Advancing or Retarding a Steel Camshaft with an Adjustable Gear: (The paragraph below was copied and pasted from Vogel Manufacturing.)

 Adjust at the gear (loosen the (4) four clamping bolts) by moving approximately 5° in either direction.
 To return to position as ground, line up the ¼" dowell hole in gear with the ¼" dowell hole in cam face and insert ¼" dowel.
 As a reference point, .020" movement at the cam flange O.D. is 1° cam movement or 2° crank movement.
 Remember, degree in a camshaft with no lash and no installed springs.